5 Signs You Are Ready for a Career Change! - The Focal Point Skip to main content

 5 Signs You Are Ready for a Career Change!

+Feel like there’s more to life than just getting through the work week?
+Tired of working for the weekend?
+Sounds like you might be ready to make a career change!
 In our previous blog post, “Changing Careers: Tips for Starting Over”, we outlined a low-risk approach to making a major career change.
 Change can be scary but we’ve shown you that you don’t have to take a massive leap of faith.
 With a little patience, you can take small steps towards change in order to minimize your risk!
 However, the question remains, how do you know when it’s time to take action?
 Here are a 5 signs that will help you tell if it’s time to make some changes!

 1. Are you feeling worn out, exhausted and depleted?
 Does the thought of work trigger feelings of anger, frustration or depression?

+Don’t dismiss your feelings.
+According to the Mayo Clinic, 47% of all adults suffer adverse health effects from stress including headaches, high blood pressure, heart problems, diabetes, skin conditions, asthma, arthritis, depression and anxiety.
+In fact, the Occupational Safety and Health Administration (OSHA) reports stress to be such a problem for adults that it costs the American industry $300 billion per year!
 At some point, you will need to decide where your well-being ranks in terms of your life’s priorities.
 Sure, a stable job can offer various benefits (financial security, reliable schedule, prestige) and taking a risk is scary.
 Nevertheless, if you are in a high-stress, ill-suited or toxic work environment you may be actively participating in the erosion of your well-being.
 Is it really worth trading your health for a job you’re not passionate about because it’s a ‘sure thing’?
 Only you can answer this question for yourself.
+Design Career Change- Stress

 2. Is your job stress spilling over into your personal life and having a negative impact on your relationships and leisure time?

 I’m sure the last thing you want is to burden your loved ones with your work stress.
 However, you may be doing this without even realizing the impact you’re having on others.
 If you’re coming home from work each day and spending hours your personal time venting about work frustrations to your loved ones instead of connecting with them, your work life is taking away from your relationships.
 At some point, venting without action is simply complaining.
 Although your friends and family love you, even the most supportive listeners will become drained by constant complaining without the willingness take action and resolve the problem.
+On the flip side, if you feel completely numb and devoid of energy at the end of your work week, this is also a sign of a poor work-life balance.
+If you’re left with no energy for the people you love or the activities you enjoy then work has become a detriment to you living life to its fullest potential.
+Design Career Change- Stress at Home

 3. Do you have the niggling feeling that despite making the ‘safe’ or ‘responsible’ choices when it comes to your career, the outcome is not right for you?

 Don’t get me wrong, there is value in making safe or responsible choices!
 Unless, that is, you’re making all the ‘right’ choices and are not satisfied with the outcome.
 If that’s the case, you need to re-evaluate who these choices are right for since it doesn’t seem to be you.
 You’ve heard it said a million times before: “If everyone jumped off a bridge, would you do it?”
 Sometimes, what is right for most people is not right for you.
+You have to be honest with yourself and determine why you’re making choices that don’t seem to be working for you.
+Try asking yourself the following set of questions and be brutally honest with yourself, no matter how difficult that might be:

 • What do I want out of life?
 Don’t just make a list of your ideal ‘life script’ (ie. career, marriage, children, house with white picket fences, etc).
 Dig deeper than that, beneath the surface of social conditioning.
 Think about what inspires you and makes you feel alive!
 There is an incredible pressure to follow the well-trodden paths when deciding what to do with your life because the ‘safe’ route appeals to our risk-averse nature.
 Yet the outcome of safe choices can be stifling when it’s not the outcome you truly want or need.